You are viewing a story from harrypotterfanfiction.com

 He grinned.
 “It is next week, right?”

-She tightened her grip on his hand, and after a moment of hesitation, she kissed him.
+She tightened her grip on his hand and leaned over to kiss his cheek.
 A few passing third years let out loud giggles, and she shot a glare at them.

 “You haven’t thought the better of going out with me, then?” he asked.
 She shook her head, and he pulled her off the path and into the covering of trees.
 Her heart began to beat faster as he let go of her hand, and he sank his fingers into her hair as he gave her a deep kiss.
 “Good.”